mwongeraE/paulrhayes.com/app/posts/notes/life-principles.md

+---
-layout: note
+layout: post
 date: 2017-07-05
-title: "Life principles"
+title: Life principles
 ---

 An evolving list of principles to live by.